-Use this dialog box to find and choose the Clock Source from the list of available pins.
+Use this dialog box to find and choose the clock source from the list of available pins.

-To open the Select Source Pins for the Clock Constraint dialog box (shown below) from the Constraints Editor, click the browse button for the Clock Source field in the Create Clock Constraint dialog box.
+To open the Select Source Pins for the Clock Constraint dialog box (shown below) from the Constraints Editor, click the browse button to the right of the Clock source field in the Create Clock Constraint dialog box.